Content on this page was generated by AI and has not been manually reviewed.

 What is the role of testing in migration?

 Testing ensures correctness, performance, and reliability.
 Run dry runs, compare data between sources and targets, verify business-critical reports, and test rollback procedures.
 This reduces surprises during the live cutover.
-The Ultimate Guide How To Check The Age Of A Discord Server Like A Pro
+Discover why your email is failing to connect to the server the ultimate guide to fixing connection errors 2026

 How do I handle schema differences between SQL Server and Oracle?